GNUnet: Transport

 Originally, GNUnet used UDP for underlying transport.
-Now GNUnet transport subsystem provides multiple options, such as TCP and SMTP.
+The GNUnet transport subsystem were expanded to included additional options, such as TCP and SMTP.
+Support for the latter was later dropped due to a lack of maintenance.

 The communication port, officially registered at IANA, is 2086 (tcp + udp).

 Trust system

-GNUnet provides trust system based on excess-based economic model.
-The idea of employing economic system is taken from MojoNation network.
+GNUnet provides trust system based on an excess-based economic model.
+The idea of employing an economic system is taken from the MojoNation network.

-GNUnet network has no trusted entities so it is impossible to maintain global reputation.
+GNUnet network has no trusted entities so it is impossible to maintain a global reputation.
 Instead, each peer maintains its own trust for each of its local links.

-When resources, such as bandwidth and CPU time, are in excess, peer provides them to all requesting neighbors without reducing trust or otherwise charging them.
-When a node is under stress it drops requests from its neighbor nodes having lower internal trust value.
-However, when peer has less resources than enough to fulfill everyone's requests, it denies requests of those neighbors that it trusts less and charges others by reducing their trust.
+When resources, such as bandwidth and CPU time, are in excess, the peer provides them to all requesting neighbors without reducing trust or otherwise charging them.
+When a node is under stress, it denies requests of those neighbors that it trusts less and charges others by reducing their trust.